1. IMPORTANT INFORMATION AND WHO WE ARE

 Stephanie Woodhead – Privacy Lead

-You have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK regulator for data protection issues (www.ico.org.uk) or the Data Protection Commission (DPC) in Ireland (www.dataprotection.ie).
-We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.
+You have the right to make a complaint at any time to the Data Protection Commission (DPC), the Irish regulator for data protection issues (www.dataprotection.ie).
+We would, however, appreciate the chance to deal with your concerns before you approach the DPC so please contact us in the first instance.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.